 An optimized filtration process is key for process efficiency, safety and productivity in upstream, midstream and downstream oil & gas and refining applications.
-Not all elements are created equal.
+Not all cartridges are created equal.
 Relatively small changes in filter characteristics (also called cartridge or element) can have a big impact on process efficiency and output.
-In this article we have listed some key questions to help determine the best fit element for your filtration application.
+In this article we have listed some key questions to help in selecting the right cartridge for your filtration application.

 What are you filtering?

 The type, size, volume of contaminants has a major impact on the type of cartridge.
 Also, based on where the element is in the process, it maybe used to filter specific contaminants ranging from solids, liquids, or semi-solids.
 Do you have a wide micron size spectrum of contaminants, semi-solids, or shear sensitive solids?
 For example, waxy or paraffinic semi-solids can wreak havoc on surface loading (pleated) elements, causing frequent changeouts and higher operating costs.

 Another big factor to consider is the chemical compatibility of the media with the process feed.
 The obvious problem with compatibility is the media and filter components can be destroyed by a chemical attack.
 An issue that we have observed is the cartridge media can have an affinity towards a product and swell up making it less effective causing premature high differential pressures and lower filter run times.